 Security experts have warned that unmasking Satoshi Nakamoto could place the individual in serious physical danger.
 The control of a multi-billion dollar fortune makes any identified person a target for state actors and criminal organizations.
 Back, however, continues to live a relatively public life as a corporate executive.
 He has not increased his personal security detail since the report became public.
 His colleagues at Blockstream describe him as a brilliant engineer who is dedicated to the technical merits of the technology.
 They refuse to comment on his private life or his history before the company was founded in 2014.

+Archives of these early groups show a man deeply concerned with privacy and the erosion of individual liberty.
 History shows that the quest for Satoshi has led to many false identifications in the past.

 Carreyrou interviewed dozens of former collaborators and early adopters who worked alongside Nakamoto in the early days of the SourceForge project.
 Many of these individuals described the creator as a person of immense intellect who was often impatient with those who did not understand the technical details of the protocol.
 The description matches the professional reputation of many high-level cryptographers from the 1990s.
 Bitcoin is the culmination of decades of research into digital signatures and cryptographic hashing.
 The report details how the creator synthesized these existing technologies into a single, cohesive system that functioned without a central authority.